oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

 Let's simulate changes to the source database and see how they affect the backup and restore phase.

-1. Set the environment to the source database and connect.
+1. Use the *yellow* terminal 🟨.
+Set the environment to the source database and connect.

     ```
     <copy>